Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

-We are consequently allowed to form a model $\Yrst$ by contracting all horizontal (-2)-curves of $\Ymini$, and it will still be semistable.
 It is clear that $G$ acts on $\Yrst$.
 Suppose that $\SF{\Yrst}$ contains a horizontal (-2)-curve.
-Then its strict transform $\SF{\Ymini}$ is still a horizontal (-2)-curve in light of \Cref{Minus12LinesStrictTransformRelative}, which contradicts the fact that all (-2)-curves of $\SF{\Ymini}$, by construction, get contracted in $\SF{\Yrst}$.
+Then its strict transform in $\SF{\Ymini}$ is still a horizontal (-2)-curve in light of \Cref{Minus12LinesStrictTransformRelative}, which contradicts the fact that all (-2)-curves of $\SF{\Ymini}$, by construction, get contracted in $\SF{\Yrst}$.

 Suppose now that $\SF{\Yrst}$ contains a vanishing node.
 Then, in light of \Cref{prop galois cover desingularizing}, its preimage in $\SF{\Ymini}$ must contain a vanishing node or a vertical (-2)-curve, which is impossible since $\SF{\Ymini}$ does not contain vanishing nodes by assumption, and its vertical (-2)-curves do not get contracted in $\SF{\Yrst}$ by construction.
 Finally, since we have $\Yrst\le \Ymini$, the special fiber $\SF{\Yrst}$ contains no (-1)-line.
 Henceforth, the model $\Yrst$ is actually relatively stable.